hilltracer/rchain/docs/namespaces-scaling-mercury.md

 ## Structure

-Broadly speaking, the Mercury RChain network is a directed acyclic graph ("dag") labeled by complete lattices.
+Broadly speaking, the Mercury Rhonix network is a directed acyclic graph ("dag") labeled by complete lattices.
 The **organizational dag** is a rooted dag formed by superimposing a collection of trees.
 Each **organizational tree** in the collection has a collection of vertices, called **locales**; locales may be shared between different organizational trees.
 Each locale has a collection of **regions** that form the basis of a complete lattice of **regional namespaces**.
 Each regional namespace has a countably infinite collection of **names** formed by quoting Rholang processes.

 ![](https://i.imgur.com/DniUajo.png)